 EVER since Wegener published in 1915 his remarkable theory of the drift of the continents and the movement of the poles, most of us have viewed a map of the world with entirely different eyes, and it ...

-Satellite images stitched together to reveal the world's continents.
 The continents may have first risen high above the oceans of the world about 3 billion years ago, researchers say.
-That's about a ...
+That's about a billion years earlier than geoscientists had suspected for the ...

 Ever wanted to know what people think of Earth?
 Google Maps lets you leave reviews for pretty much anything you can search for — including whole continents and oceans.
 Credit: Google Maps The denizens ...